syncfusion-content/uwp-docs/uwp/Docking/Getting-Started.md

 {% endtabs %}

-I> Starting with Syncfusion version 16.2 (2018 Vol 2), you must register a Syncfusion license key in your application before using `SfDockingManager`.
-Refer to the [licensing help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to generate and register the license key.

 ## Add Children to SfDockingManager

 `SfDockingManager` can accept any control as its children.
 Here five ContentControls have been added as the children of the `SfDockingManager`.